SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 Early-Stage (Spreadsheet)

-Here’s what your spreadsheet should look like:
+Here is what your spreadsheet should look like:

 MetricCurrentTargetTrendAction